Captain Beany: Eccentric of the year

+In 2023, Beany closed his museum, due to renovations being done by the housing provider Tai Tarian.
+The collection was actioned off on eBay with Beany downsizing to a one bedroom flat.

 Political career

-He has also been a candidate in local and general elections throughout Wales.
+Beany has been a candidate in local and general elections throughout Wales.
 He stood as "Captain Beany of the Bean Party" in the 1991 Neath by-election, coming last with 262 votes (0.7%).
 He then stood as the "Real Bean" candidate in Aberavon in 1992, again coming last with 707 votes (1.8%).
 In 1997, he stood in Aberavon again, this time as an Independent, and came last again with 341 votes (1.0%).

 In 2000, he formed the New Millennium Bean Party, of which he was the sole member.
-On this line in Aberavon in the 2001 election, he came sixth out of seven candidates with 727 votes (2.4%).
-In the 2005 general election, Beany gained 159 votes in Cardiff Central.
+On this line in Aberavon in the 2001 election, he came sixth out of seven candidates with 727 votes (2.4%), coming ahead of Socialist Alliance candidate Martin Chapman.
+In the 2005 general election, Beany gained 159 votes (0.4%) in Cardiff Central coming eighth out of nine candidates, ahead of Rainbow Dream Ticket candidate Catherine Taylor-Dawson.
+Beany contested Aberavon again in the 2010 general election, receiving 558 votes (1.8%), placing seventh out of eight candidates, ahead of UKIP candidate Joe Callan.

-He contested Aberavon again in the 2010 general election, receiving 558 votes (1.8%), placing seventh out of eight candidates.
-In the 2015 general election, support for Captain Beany more than doubled, to 1,137 votes (3.6%), good enough for sixth out of nine candidates.
+In the 2015 general election, support for Beany more than doubled, to 1,137 votes (3.6%), who stood as an independent, placing sixth out of nine candidates ahead of the Green, Socialist Labour and TUSC candidates in Aberavon.
+After failing to contest the 2017 general election, he contested Aberavon once again in the 2019 general election and support for Beany fell to 731 votes (2.3%), placing him sixth out of seven candidates, ahead of the Green candidate.

+In 2021, Beany contested the Senedd election in Cardiff West, and gained 95 votes (0%), placing ninth out of nine candidates, losing to the then first minister of Wales, Mark Drakeford.
+In the 2024 general election, Beany stood as an independent in the newly created constituency of Aberafan Maesteg, gaining 618 votes (1.7%) coming seventh out of eight candidates, ahead of Rhiannon Morrissey of the Heritage Party.
+He announced he would not stand for any further elections.